Mommy Makeover – Get Your Body Back

 What about my breasts?

-Deflated, drooping breasts after childbearing and breast-feeding are a common complaint.
-Mommy makeover patients are offered a combination of a breast lift and / or augmentation with an abdominoplasty.
+Deflated, drooping breasts after childbearing and breastfeeding are common complaints.
+Mommy makeover patients are offered a combination of a breast lift and/or augmentation with an abdominoplasty.
 Dr. David Tauber at DeLuca Plastic Surgery tailors all of these operations to each individual patient.